-- Comprehensive recycling initiatives that focus on integrating the participation of the residential, commercial and industrial sectors through regional and statewide initiatives. - The continuation of county recycling revenue generation via market development and state funding sufficient to support recycling initiatives. - State legislative incentives to reduce waste via improved packaging designs, the ability to purchase "long-life" products, the creation of products with recycled materials and incentives for developing strategies for obsolescence that may be warranted. - The cost-effective expansion of non-carbonated bottle recycling.
+- Comprehensive recycling initiatives that focus on integrating the participation of the residential, commercial and industrial sectors through regional and statewide initiatives. - The continuation of county recycling revenue generation via market development and state funding sufficient to support recycling initiatives. - State legislative incentives to reduce waste via improved packaging designs, the ability to purchase "long-life" products, the creation of products with recycled materials and incentives for developing strategies for obsolescence that may be warranted. - The cost-effective expansion of non-carbonated bottle recycling. - Changes to the distribution of escheat monies going through the Renew Michigan Fund to support county recycling at a substantially greater amount than current funding levels.

-HOUSEHOLD HAZARDOUS WASTE (HHW) PROGRAMS MAC supports:
+HOUSEHOLD HAZARDOUS WASTE (HHW) PROGRAMS

-- Sustained funding for collections, collection facilities and HHW disposal. - Regulations regarding hazardous waste collection, storage and disposal or recycling that are founded upon environmentally and scientifically sound standards, thereby sustaining the highest degree of public health and safety.
+• Sustained funding for collections, collection facilities and HHW disposal.

-HAZARDOUS WASTE MANAGEMENT
+• Regulations regarding hazardous waste collection, storage and disposal or recycling that are founded upon environmentally and scientifically sound standards, thereby sustaining the highest degree of public health and safety.

-Adoption of a policy that deep well injection be proven environmentally safe before it is utilized.
+HAZARDOUS WASTE MANAGEMENT MAC supports:

+• Adoption of a policy that deep well injection be proven environmentally safe before it is utilized: ensuring that the well does not leach into any surrounding waters, and that waste derived from the injection is disposed of in accordance with US EPA standards.
 WATER RESOURCES

 - State laws and policies on pollution prevention strategies that reduce waste and neutralize the toxicity of hazardous waste. - Adequate and sustainable state funds and grants to county health departments with Watershed, Beach and Surface (water) monitoring programs. - The reauthorization of the Michigan Groundwater Stewardship Program, funded through assessments on nitrate fertilizers and pesticides, to provide technical assistance, cost-sharing funds and research. - Michigan's collaboration with other Great Lakes states, the National Association of Counties and Canadian provinces to protect the Great Lakes and prevent the diversion and redistribution of Great Lakes waters outside their basins. - The creation of a public body, similar to the previously existing Water Resources Commission, with policy-making authority in water quality and resource issues. - Legislation that maintains consistent conservation standards for Michigan's groundwater resources. - Reasonable soil erosion control, sedimentation control and watershed management, provided all mandated activities are fully funded and sustained by the state. - The regulation of, testing for and remediation of problem chemicals, such as PFAS.
-The costs involved should not be borne by counties. - The continued development of blue trails (waterways utilized for outdoor recreation) that bolster county economic development.
+The costs involved should not be borne by counties. - Funding by the state, or responsible polluters, to test private wells for PFAS chemicals that are not currently being tested under MPART (Michigan PFAS Action Response Team) testing guidelines. - The continued development of blue trails (waterways utilized for outdoor recreation) that bolster county economic development. - Legislation that would require polluters to pay for the cleanup of their pollution in aquifers to drinking water standards. - Specifically defined 'navigable waters' definition, similar to the 2015 WOTUS rule definitions, that do not include local streets, gutters, and human-made ditches in that definition.